jsmithdenverdev/appsync-lambda-golang/README.md

 ## GraphQL Schema

-The resulting GraphQL API has the following schema.
+This sample GraphQL API has the following schema.

 ```graphql
 input CreateItemInput {